This could very well blow your mind ...

 And while the fund's managers probably love cashing their fat checks, your payments to them are preventing you from doing the same!

 The Investment Company Institute recently broke down the workforces at these fund companies by job function.
 Would it shock you to discover that just 31% of the folks working in this enormous and profitable industry are truly dedicated to picking and researching investment opportunities?

 And while some of these excess workers perform critical functions, such as ensuring regulatory compliance, another good chunk are focused on sales and marketing.
 But why draw a distinction?
 Your absurd fees pay for all of them.

 Is it a big step?
 Yes.
 Is it an impossible one?
 Heck, no. Here are three time-tested tips to get started:

-- Invest only money that you won't need for at least three to five years.
+- Only invest money that you won't need for at least three to five years.

-- Keep investing money on a regular basis, and never try to time the market's machinations.
+- Keep investing money regularly, and never try to time the market's machinations.